-For the lime zest, you want to use a microplane grater.
+For the lime zest in this recipe, you want to use a microplane grater and only grate the outer green part leaving the white behind.
 That way, you get the intense flavor without any chewy chunks of rind.

 What I love about ice cream is that it fits every occasion.
 Even when it’s the depth of winter coldness, ice cream is still my favorite dessert.
-I mean…, what would Chocolate Fudge Skillet Cake be without the ice cream?
-With summer upon us, I find myself thinking about ice cream on a daily basis.
+With summer upon us, I find myself thinking about ice cream pretty much on a daily basis.
 Sitting on the front porch on a warm summer’s evening with a bowl of ice cream is one of my favorite things to do.

 If you’re looking for more dairy free ice creams, I wrote a whole book with all the favorites called Inspired Ice Creams (photo below)!
 There’s 32 recipes + 143 variations which = 175 total frozen treats!